milovidov983/ConcurrentCache/README.md

 ## Overview

 An easy-to-use, thread-safe local cache library for dotnet.
-It is based on the implementation recommended by Microsoft Microsoft Microsoft.Extensions.Caching.Memory.
+It is based on the implementation recommended by Microsoft `Microsoft.Extensions.Caching.Memory`.